Death and state funeral of Elizabeth II: Lying-in-state

 In the evening of 16 September the King and his siblings held a vigil around the Queen's coffin for approximately ten minutes, and on 17 September the Queen's eight grandchildren did the same.
 Prince Andrew and Prince Harry were permitted to wear military uniform on these occasions, who as non-working royals had not done so at previous ceremonial events.

 On 18 September, pipers at four different locations in Scotland played "The Immortal Memory" at 18:00.
 At 20:00 a "Moment of Reflection" marked with a minute's silence was observed across the UK.

 Queue

 Two queues were formed to view the lying-in-state, beginning 48 hours before Westminster Hall opened to the public.
-At its maximum extent the main queue was approximately 10 mi long and had a waiting time of over 25 hours.
+At its maximum extent the main queue was approximately 10 mi long and had a waiting time of more than 25 hours.
 This queue attracted much media attention, with many commentators noting the stereotype that British people are good at queueing.
 The accessible queue, for people with a disability or long-term condition, operated a ticket system and was therefore shorter.

 The queue experience was generally perceived to be positive; however there was an allegation of a man committing sexual assault by exposing himself, and some heckling of queuers.
-The London Ambulance Service also had to assist 710 people, mainly due to head injuries from fainting.
+The London Ambulance Service also had to assist 710 people, mainly owing to head injuries from fainting.